1bMedina/csc208/ch0_preliminaries/Notes/ch0_notes.md

 ## Questions
 ### What is discrete math?
 {0,1,2,3} is discrete because the elements are separate.
-Whereas $ y = x^2 $ is not discrete because the outputs are not separate.
+Whereas $y = x^2$ is not discrete because the outputs are not separate.
 ### What are the four main topics that will be presented in this book?
 The four main topics are **combinatorics** (the theory of ways things combine), **sequences**, **symbolic logic**, and **graph theory**.